Many people might not know how to change the Google background image — and there's a simple reason for that.

 Google's goal in building its search engine has always centered on putting its search — and its results — front and center.
 And in order to do that, it stripped away all of the graphics and other details we saw in old, outdated search engines and put the content front and center.

-In doing that, the company has also been criticized by some who say its search page is a little too basic.
+As a result, its search page can look a little too basic for some.
 With a simple search box against a big white screen, there's not much to look at when you're ready to find content across the Web.

-Fortunately, the company also provides a framework for changing your Google background page.
-In order to do it, however, you'll need to be running Google's own Chrome browser.
-So, if you're on Firefox, Edge or Safari, you're out of luck.
+Fortunately, the company does provide a way to change your Google background image, but you'll need to hunt a little to find out how to do it.
+You'll also need to be running Google's own Chrome browser; if you're on Firefox, Edge or Safari, you're out of luck.

 You'll notice in your evaluation that there are a slew of options to choose from.
 So take a look at the reviews users have submitted on each of the themes.
 They'll give you some insight into which themes are actually going to work well on your browser and look good as you work your way around the search page.

 Also keep in mind that the themes affect not only the search page but also your tabs and other areas around the browser.
 So, while the image might be important to you, you'll also want to make sure it doesn't negatively affect your browsing experience.

 6. Click Add To Chrome

 Once you've chosen your theme, click the Add To Chrome option.
 Google will instantly add the theme to the theme section in your Google account and you'll see that everything has changed.

 Now, you need to go through and check out the Google homepage, evaluate the tab changes you might have initiated and more.
 You'll want to be sure that whatever you changed, your Chrome design will appeal to you over the long haul.

 If not, repeat steps four through six and try again.